-- The outdoor unit is designed to operate from a 24 VAC Class II control circuit which is provided by the indoor unit.
-The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The low voltage wires must be properly connected to the outdoor unit's low voltage terminal block and as indicated on the units wiring diagram.
+- The outdoor unit is designed to operate from a 24 VAC Class II control circuit.
+The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction. - The low voltage wires must be properly connected to the units low voltage terminal block.